Do Kayak Paddles Float? 2026 Guide to Paddle Buoyancy

 Shaft Design and Air Trapping

 Most modern paddle shafts are hollow tubes, which trap air and provide buoyancy.
 But here's what manufacturers don't always tell you: those adjustment points on telescoping paddles?
 They're potential water entry points.
 I learned this the hard way when my adjustable paddle started taking on water through a worn seal.
-It went from floating fine to barely staying neutral over one season.
+It went from floating fine to barely staying at neutral buoyancy over one season.

 Weight Distribution